 Higher the values of poverty index the lower the poverty level; and also higher the values of forest cover and rainfall indices lower the forest cover and rainfall and thus higher the vulnerability of environment on account of these indicators.
 Analysis of these indices revealed that there was former District-wise variation of the incidence of poverty, forest area and rainfall (Table-5).
+These individual

-These individual indices also changed by their magnitude over time from 1981 to 2001.
-Particularly incidence of poverty index changed to a large extent in comparison to other two indices.
+INDEX MAGNITUDE FORMER DISTRICTS POVERTY LOW (PINDEX?0.7) Bandarban, Chittagong hilltracts, Jamalpur, Tangail, Kushtia, Patuakhali, Bogra, Dinajpur MODERATE Noaakhali, Faridpur, Rajshahi, Pabna, Barisal, (0.5?PINDEX<0.7) Khulna, Sylhet HIGH (PINDEX<0.5) Chittagong, Comilla, Dhaka, Mymesingh, Rangpur FOREST HIGH (FINDEX?O.7) Khulna, Bandarban COVER MODERATE (0.5?
+FINDEX <0.7) LOW (FINDEX <0.5) Chittagong hilltracts, Jamalpur , Tangail, Kushtia, Patuakhali, Bogra, Dinajpur, Chittagong, Comilla, Dhaka, Mymesingh, Rangpur, Noaakhali, Faridpur, Rajshahi, Pabna, Barisal, Sylhet RAINFALL HIGH (RINDEX?
+O.7) Bandarban, Chittagong hilltracts, Sylhet MODERATE (0.5?
+Chittagong, Noakhali RINDEX <0.7) LOW (RINDEX <0.5) Jamalpur , Tangail, Kushtia, Patuakhali, Bogra, Dinajpur, Comilla, Dhaka, Mymesingh, Rangpur, Faridpur, Rajshahi, Pabna, Barisal, Jessore, Khulna indices also changed in magnitude over time from 1981 to 2001.
+Particularly, incidence of poverty index changed to a large extent in comparison to other two indices.
 But one of the striking features about these indices was that there was mixed findings of various indicators in different Districts.
 Some districts like Chittagong, Comilla, Dhaka, Mymesingh and Rangpur has high poverty indices with low forest cover and rainfall indices.

-INDEX MAGNITUDE FORMER DISTRICTS

-POVERTY LOW (PINDEX ≥ 0.7) Bandarban, Chittagong

-hilltracts, Jamalpur, Tangail,

-Kushtia, Patuakhali, Bogra,

-Dinajpur

-MODERATE Noaakhali, Faridpur, Rajshahi,

-(0.5 PINDEX<0.7) Pabna, Barisal, Khulna, Sylhet

-HIGH (PINDEX<0.5) Chittagong, Comilla, Dhaka,

-Mymesingh, Rangpur

-FOREST COVER HIGH (FINDEX≥O.7) Khulna, Bandarban

-MODERATE (0.5≤ FINDEX

-<0.7)

-LOW (FINDEX < 0.5) Chittagong hilltracts, Jamalpur,

-Tangail, Kushtia, Patuakhali,

-Bogra, Dinajpur, Chittagong,

-Comilla, Dhaka, Mymesingh,

-Rangpur, Noaakhali, Faridpur,

-Rajshahi, Pabna, Barisal, Sylhet

-RAINFALL HIGH (RINDEX≥O.7) Bandarban, Chittagong

-hilltracts, Sylhet

-MODERATE (0.5≤ RINDEX Chittagong, Noakhali

-<0.7)

-LOW (RINDEX <0.5) Jamalpur, Tangail, Kushtia,

-Patuakhali, Bogra, Dinajpur,

-Comilla, Dhaka, Mymesingh,

-Rangpur, Faridpur, Rajshahi,

-Pabna, Barisal, Jessore, Khulna